 The use of headphones is not specifically mentioned in the Oklahoma motorcycle laws, so the issue is a little more complex.
 It is not mentioned, which means that it is not strictly prohibited and not considered illegal.
 However, because Oklahoma is considered an ‘at fault’ state, wearing headphones will work against you if you have an accident you may be considered to be more responsible for the accident because your hearing is impaired.

 The Oklahoma driving laws surrounding headlight use are surprising to some because they state that you must have your headlights on at all times, even during the day.
 This is to improve safety and visibility for you and other road users.
 A lot of states have this law in place, but in some states, there are no restrictions about headlight use at all.

 This guide should give you all of the information that you need to ensure that you are always compliant with Oklahoma driving laws.
 Compared with a lot of other states, the motorcycle driving laws are relatively relaxed.
 Helmets are not required for anybody over the age of 18, and there are no restrictions on passengers.
 However, there are clear and precise laws in place about the equipment that all motorcycles must have and the level of insurance that you need.

-If you have been in an accident and you want to make a compensation claim, it is important to remember that Oklahoma is an ‘at fault’ state and if you are in breach of any of the Oklahoma motorcycle laws, this can make it very difficult to claim compensation, and you may even be at risk of being sued.
+If you have been in an accident and you want help from an attorney to make a compensation claim, it is important to remember that Oklahoma is an ‘at fault’ state and if you are in breach of any of the Oklahoma motorcycle laws, this can make it very difficult to claim compensation, and you may even be at risk of being sued.